jwelch1123/Excel-DB/README.md

 ## Acknowledgements
 - Thank you Kelly Raymond for your mentorship and guidance.
 - Thanks to [code camp for providing a guide](https://www.freecodecamp.org/news/build-your-first-python-package/) to setting up a package version of this project.
+As well as [Arjan codes](https://www.youtube.com/watch?v=5KEObONUkik) for the video tutorial on the same topic.